robotmedia/CKEditor4ObjC/README.md

 CKEditor4ObjC
 =============

-An HTML WYSIWYG editor for OS X using CKEditor
+A HTML WYSIWYG editor for OS X using CKEditor